thefab/docker-centos-opinionated/README.md

 ## Features

-This repository holds an opinionated centos (v6) docker image to be used as a base docker image.
+This repository holds an opinionated centos (version 6) docker image to be used as a base docker image.
 Some inspiration sources are given at the end of this file.

 Features: